chilipadiboy/protect-PM-Lee-frontend/Final Report.md

 ### Login:
 The user will log in with his `NRIC`, `Password`, and `Role` created by an `Administrator`.
 He will have a choice to login with/without a 2FA tag.
 If the latter is chosen, he will be required to pair his 2FA tag (if applicable) before logging in.
 The web app generates a unique salt for the user and adds it to his registered password.
 The web app generates a hash of the resultant value using SHA256 and stores both the user's hash and salt in the database of the web app.
 The private and public keys of each user are generated via the ED25519.

+Zhiyuan TBC

 ### Security Claims:
 Since the 2FA tags are issued by the `administrators`, the `administrators` could obtain the user's public key from the tag and store the web app's public key in the tag manually without the need for transmission of the keys.
 This eliminates the risk of malicious parties intercepting and giving incorrect public keys if the keys were to be transmitted instead.

+Zhiyuan TBC

 ### Health records:
-TBC
+Jiahui TBC

 ### Security Claims:
-TBC
+Jiahui TBC

 ---

 ## Subsystems 2 to 4 Overview

-Subsystems 2 to 4 will support the following functionalities with the following parameters:
+Subsystems 2 to 4 support the following functionalities with the following parameters:

 1. Log In
     1. NRIC number